eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_rigid_bodies/README.md

 ## glTF Schema Updates

-The `MSFT_rigid_bodies` extension can be added to any `node` to define one or more of the following properties:
+The `KHR_rigid_bodies` extension can be added to any `node` to define one or more of the following properties:

 | |Type|Description|
 |-|-|-|